Badwolf369/CS260/Assignment 7/README.md

 ## Smart hash table
 #### Hash function
 Exactly the same hash function as the simple table.
 It is going to convert bases, with the key being a number in base alphabet-length (a-z, A-Z, 0-9 and spaces would be base 63).
 The difference here is in storing the numbers.
 They will be stored as a binary search tree, rather than an array, allowing us to store an infinite number of keys and values.
 Horribly inneficient?
 Yup.
 Dont have to deal with collisions?
 Also yup.
+Dynamic memory?
+Third Yup.
+It would be interesting to experiment with different hash functions that both allow dynamic memory while approaching the O(1) average case.
 #### insert(String *key*, int *value*)
 Converts the key into a long, then uses the **insert()** function from the BST to insert the item in the proper place.
 If a hash code already in the tree is entered, it will check the collision code.
 If the collision code matches *key*, then that node will be overwritten.
 If the collision code is different then it will check for a *sibling* node.
 If none exists, it creates one.
 If one exists it checks that node's collision code.
 Continues until a node is created or the matching collision code is found.
 #### contains(String *key*)